stfbk/tlsassistant-testbed/README.md

 # TLSAssistant Testbed

-The TLSAssistant Testbed is an open source code for automatically configuring various vulnerable webservers for the purpose of testing TLSAssistant analysis modules..
+The TLSAssistant Testbed is an open source code for automatically configuring various vulnerable webservers for the purpose of testing TLSAssistant analysis modules.

 ## Installation